-The living conditions in our FOBs are getting better daily.
+The living conditions in our FOBs were getting better daily.
 Most of the soldiers now have beds and mattresses.
-There is a new DFAC on FOB Trojan.
+There was a new DFAC on FOB Trojan.
 SSG Parker, from 3d Platoon (ESE) has done a great job setting that up and providing first-rate support.
 They expected the installation of Air Conditioners by late June 2004, and were working on new phone banks on FOB Trojan.
 The soldiers living in the other FOBs still have access to their phone banks to call home and commanders try to get the soldiers over to one of those from FOB Trojan as often as possible.

 Camp Honor / FOB Honor